mrapp-ke/MLRL-Boomer/python/subprojects/boosting/README.md

 - **Unsupervised feature binning** can be used to speed up the evaluation of a rule's potential conditions when dealing with numerical features.
 - **Sampling techniques and stratification methods** can be used for learning new rules on a subset of the available training examples, features, or output variables.
-- **[Gradient-based label binning (GBLB)](https://arxiv.org/pdf/2106.11690.pdf)** can be used for assigning the labels included in a multi-label classification data set to a limited number of bins.
+- **[Gradient-based label binning (GBLB)](https://arxiv.org/pdf/2106.11690.pdf)** can be used for assigning the labels included in a multi-label classification dataset to a limited number of bins.
 This may speed up training significantly when minimizing a non-decomposable loss function using rules with partial or complete heads.

 ### Sparse Data Structures

 - **Sparse feature matrices** can be used for training and prediction.
-This may speed up training significantly on some data sets.
+This may speed up training significantly on some datasets.
 - **Sparse ground truth matrices** can be used for training.
-This may reduce the memory footprint in case of large data sets.
+This may reduce the memory footprint in case of large datasets.
 - **Sparse prediction matrices** can be used for storing predicted labels.
-This may reduce the memory footprint in case of large data sets.
+This may reduce the memory footprint in case of large datasets.
 - **Sparse matrices for storing gradients and Hessians** can be used if supported by the loss function.
-This may speed up training significantly on data sets with many output variables.
+This may speed up training significantly on datasets with many output variables.

 ### Parallelization